HARDware and software Infrastructure technical work group

 El Cerrito

-El Cerrtio EOC
+El Cerrito EOC

 Fire Station 71

-Antenna. radio, and emergency power
+Dual band antenna. radio, and generator power

 Fire Station 72

-Antenna, Radio, and Emergency power
+Dual band antenna, Radio, and generator power

 Harding School Park Clubhouse

-17' X-500HNA antenna
+Dual band 17' X-500HNA antenna and external patch box

 Tassajara Park